mrestivill/docker-observerip-proxy-mqtt/README.md

 ```
 mosquitto_sub -v -h x.x.x.x -t my/meteo/#
 ```
-This will show the values pushed to proxy server
+This will show the values pushed to mqtt server

+The names used as mqtt topics are compatible with weewx/mqtt